skypjack/entt/README.md

   entities but the intersection between the sets of entities is small.
 * Prepare and use a persistent view in all the cases where a standard view wouldn't fit well otherwise.
+* Finally, in case you don't know at compile-time what are the components to use, choose a runtime view and set them during execution.

 To easily iterate entities and components, all the views offer the common `begin` and `end` member functions that allow users to use a view in a typical